Contents

 Hourly vs monthly: how Filipino VAs quote their rate

-Filipino VAs overwhelmingly think in monthly pesos: 70 percent of applicants quoted a monthly peso figure, 21 percent quoted a monthly dollar or Australian dollar figure, and only 10 percent quoted an hourly rate.
-Among the hourly askers, the median works out to $6.00 per hour, with most falling between $4 and $8.
+Filipino VAs overwhelmingly think in monthly figures: 56 percent of applicants quoted a monthly peso figure, 31 percent quoted a monthly dollar or Australian dollar figure, and only 13 percent quoted an hourly rate.
+Among the hourly askers, the median works out to $6.00 per hour, with the middle half falling between $5 and $7.
 If you are used to hiring on Upwork, where posted Filipino VA rates often run $8 to $15 per hour, direct applications price meaningfully lower because no marketplace fee is baked in.

 Education and location: who is applying

-The Filipino VA talent pool is highly educated: of applicants who stated their education, 83 percent hold a university degree, 5 percent hold a master’s degree, and 12 percent list high school as their highest attainment.
+The Filipino VA talent pool is highly educated: of applicants who stated their education, 82 percent hold a university degree and 4 percent hold a master’s degree or doctorate, while 14 percent list high school as their highest attainment.
 This tracks with what makes the Philippines the world’s dominant outsourcing destination for English-language work, which we cover in our guide to Philippine VA companies.

 Asked vs accepted: what offers actually close at

 Asking salary is only half the market.
-In our own managed placements, accepted offers typically land between $400 per month for entry-level, single-skill roles and $800 per month for experienced, multi-skill roles, in line with the middle of the asking distribution.
-On top of the VA’s salary, a managed service adds recruiting, replacement guarantees, quality management, and payroll, which is why all-in managed pricing starts around $800 per month.
+Accepted offers in managed placements typically land in the middle of the asking distribution rather than at the top of it, which is why the median matters more than the ceiling.
+On top of the VA’s salary, a managed service adds recruiting, replacement guarantees, quality management, and payroll, so all-in managed pricing sits well above the raw salary figure.
 For the full employer-side math, see our virtual assistant cost breakdown and the US vs Philippines staffing comparison.

 What this means if you are hiring

-- Budget $700 to $900 per month for a strong full-time Filipino VA hired directly, or from $800 all-in through a managed service.
+- Budget $700 to $900 per month for a strong full-time Filipino VA hired directly.
+A managed service costs more than the raw salary because it adds recruiting, replacement cover, quality management, and payroll, so ask for a per-role quote.
 Offers under $500 will still attract applicants, but you are shopping the bottom quartile.

 - Do not overpay for years of experience alone.
-The market prices a 7-year veteran only 16 percent above a newcomer.
+The asking curve flattens at two years, and a 7-year veteran asks only 13 percent above a newcomer.
 Screen for skills and English, not tenure.

 - Specialist skills cost less than you think.
-Even the priciest family in our data, executive assistants, asks $850 per month, roughly a quarter of the fully loaded cost of the same hire in the US, UK, or Australia.
+Even the priciest family in our data, bookkeeping and accounting, asks $893 per month, roughly a quarter of the fully loaded cost of the same hire in the US, UK, or Australia.

 - Look beyond Manila.
 Cebu, Davao, and provincial hubs now supply much of the talent, often at friendlier rates.